Guilty by Suspicion

 Guilty by Suspicion is a 1991 American period drama film about the Hollywood blacklist, McCarthyism and the activities of the House Un-American Activities Committee.
 Written and directed by Irwin Winkler in his directorial debut, the film stars Robert De Niro, Annette Bening and George Wendt.
 The character of David Merrill is inspired by the experiences of John Berry during the Hollywood blacklist era.

+Guilty by Suspicion was released by Warner Bros. on March 15, 1991.
+The film received positive reviews from critics but underperformed at the box office, grossing $9.48 million against a $13 million budget.
 The film was entered into the 1991 Cannes Film Festival.

 Plot

 David Merrill, a successful director in 1950s Hollywood, returns from film-location scouting abroad to find that a rising tide of McCarthyism and the Red Scare is creating havoc among his colleagues in the film industry.

 His friend Larry Nolan is forced to name to the FBI and Congressional Oversight Committee the many people in Hollywood who are potentially associated with the communist movement.
 Nolan names several friends and colleagues such as Merrill as collaborators.
 Although most of them have tangential relations to the actual United States Communist Party, Washington, D.C., forces Hollywood executives such as mogul Darryl Zanuck to convince his directors and support staff to disavow communism, agree to perjure themselves in congressional hearings, and name other Hollywood influencers as communist agents.

 Merrill is asked by Hollywood legal consultant Felix Graff to cooperate with FBI agents to cite four names, including screenwriter and childhood friend Bunny Baxter, as communists to Congress.
 If not, he will not be allowed to work again in the film industry.
 By refusing, Merrill is blacklisted from Hollywood and quickly loses his assets.
 Unable to pay alimony to his ex-wife Ruth and son, Merrill tries his luck across the country in New York City.
 He is initially well received by past colleagues, but is eventually convinced by FBI agents and Merrill's friends on Broadway to abandon him as well.

 Merrill retreats to Los Angeles and rekindles his friendship with Ruth while he stays in her apartment.
 She has sold her home and has restarted her teaching career in elementary school.
 Despite losing all his money, the family dynamic improves with his constant presence in his son's life.